GSA/digitalgov.gov/content/posts/2015-12-16-challenges-crowdsourcing-citizen-science-whats-the-dif.md

 In crowdfunding, a person or organization uses an online platform to explain their pitch, idea, or concept, and they may even have a product to deliver.
 The platform is used to raise money via donations to the person or company.
 Sometimes, there is an exchange of goods for a donation.

 There is no official program within the federal government for crowdfunding.
-There are some initiatives for local and municipal government projects that can be found online.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-431-Crowdfunding-nevarpp-iStock-Thinkstock-467787672.jpg" alt="Individual and teams contribute money to fund a solution" %}
+There are some initiatives for local and municipal government projects that can be found online. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-431-Crowdfunding-nevarpp-iStock-Thinkstock-467787672.jpg" alt="Individual and teams contribute money to fund a solution" %}

 ## Next Steps